-- Report all incidents immediately by calling the District Safety Manager - If an employee needs to be taken to the doctor, the District Manager (Kiewit) or General Manager (RES) must also be called. - Conduct a post-incident review of the Hazard Analysis with the Craft Superintendent, Foreman, and the injured employee as soon as possible after the incident.
-Revise and conduct retraining as needed. - Interview supervisors that have incidents or safety violations in their crew and discuss their behavior and commitment to working safely. - Conduct a post-incident reconstruction and take digital photos. - Depending on the severity and lessons to be learned, a Mass Safety Meeting with the entire job may be held to inform all employees. - Develop an "Incident Alert" but do not distribute from the project.
+- Report all incidents immediately by calling the District Safety Manager - If an employee needs to be taken for medical treatment or evaluation, the District Manager (Kiewit) or General Manager (RES) must also be called. - Conduct a post-incident review of the Hazard Analysis with the Craft Superintendent, Foreman, and the injured employee as soon as possible after the incident.
+Revise and conduct retraining as needed. - Interview supervisors that have incidents or safety violations in their crew and discuss their behavior and commitment to working safely. - Conduct a post-incident reconstruction and take digital photos. - Depending on the severity and lessons to be learned, a Mass Safety Meeting with the entire jobsite in attendance may be held to inform all employees. - Develop an "Incident Alert" but do not distribute from the project.
 The District Safety Department will review and distribute an alert to all projects and the Home Office Safety Department.